coleifer/peewee/docs/peewee/query_operators.rst

 Many databases support `row values <https://www.sqlite.org/rowvalue.html>`_, which are similar to Python `tuple` objects.
-In Peewee, it is possible to use row-values in expressions via :py:class:`Tuple`.
+In Peewee, it is possible to use row-values in expressions via :class:`Tuple`.
 For example,

 .. code-block:: python